schitresh/system-design/website_designs/tools/5_web_crawler.md

   - Using the appropriate network protocol like HTTP
 - Web masters create robot.txt
   - To make certain parts of their websites off limits for crawler
-- To avoid downloading robot.tx file on every request
+- To avoid downloading robot.txt file on every request
   - The HTTP protocol module can maintain a fixed-sized cache
   - Mapping hostnames to their robot’s exclusion rules